johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   commentary: |
     Cyprus has really zeroed in on the club-floor-filler over the last few years and this is another classic of the genre.

-    The chorus has a memorable hook, and the wider a spiky instrumentation is complemented by Elena's solid vocal.
+    The chorus has a memorable hook, and the wider, spiky instrumentation is complemented by Elena's solid vocal.
 It's no [Fuego](https://www.youtube.com/watch?v=eDSgs6syrgg), but it's good.

 - country: "Czech Republic"
   emoji: "🇨🇿"